 What type of rice and pot?

-Typical Chinese congee calls for white rice, usually the medium or short grain variety.
+Typical Chinese congee calls for white rice.
 My favourite is Dongbei Da Mi/东北大米, a type of rice from the northeast region of China, of which the kernels are very small and oval-shaped.
 Japanese rice and Thai jasmine rice also create a great result.
 Basmati rice is not suitable for making this congee.